ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Attn-1.png)
 *(Image by Author)*

-For instance, each column in the third row corresponds to a matrix multiply between the third Query word with every Key word.
+For instance, each column in the fourth row corresponds to a matrix multiply between the fourth Query word with every Key word.

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Attn-2.png)
 *(Image by Author)*